How do I receive payment online?

 How to Accept MobilePay Online

-Fortunately, you can use your payment gateway and your merchant agreement.
+Fortunately, you can use your payment gateway and your acquiring agreement.
 That’s because a credit card is always linked to a MobilePay user, so when your customers pay with MobilePay, they’re actually paying with their credit card.

 Alternative payment methods